Bloody Rebellion - Bloody Mary Seasoning Spice

-Ingredients: worcestershire powder (worcestershire sauce, distilled vinegar, molasses, corn syrup, salt, caramel color, garlic powder, sugar, spices, tamarind, natural flavor and sulfiting agents, maltodextrin, silicon dioxide), paprika, celery salt, black pepper, mustard *rice powder added to help reduce caking
+Ingredients: worcestershire powder (worcestershire sauce, distilled vinegar, molasses, corn syrup, salt, caramel color, garlic powder, sugar, spices, tamarind, natural flavor and sulfiting agents, maltodextrin, silicon dioxide), paprika, celery salt, black pepper, mustard *all natural rice powder added to help reduce caking

 Share our great products with others